There are two general approaches to programming a Stateflow® chart in a Simulink® model:

 In the previous example, when you use input data to represent an event, the chart wakes up periodically and verifies whether the conditions on transitions are valid.
 In this case, if ALARM == 1, then the transition to the failure state happens at the next time step.
 However, creating a Stateflow chart which reacts to input events allows you to react to the alarm signal when the event is triggered.

-For details on when to use an event-based chart, see How Events Work in Stateflow Charts.
+For details on when to use an event-based chart, see Synchronize Model Components by Broadcasting Events.

 In the event-based approach, the system attributes to consider first are the events, inputs, and outputs.